dotlang/language/README.md

 **Notes**

-1. `expression` can be a literal, function call, another variable or a combination.
+1. Everything is immutable.
+Even it you re-assign something to a variable, the original value is not changed.
-2. Everything is immutable.
+2. `expression` can be a literal, function call, another variable or a combination.
 3. You can however re-assign a name to a new value using assignment notation (Refer to the next section).
 4. Example 1 defines a variable called `x` which is of type `integer` and stores value of `12` in it.
 5. Compiler automatically infers the type of variable from expression, so type is optional except in special cases (e.g. `unions`)